MarioGrusz/bean-bazaar/README.md

 ### Client Directory
 The client directory contains the React application.
 The structure includes:

-* src: The main source code directory.
+* src: main source code directory.
-* api: Contains the API service for making HTTP requests.
+* api: API service for making HTTP requests.
-* assets: Stores files such images.
+* assets: has files such images.
-* config: Contains Firebase configuration.
+* config: firebase configuration.
 * constant: constants for the live API endpoint.
-* context: React context for managing global state.
+* context: react context for managing global state.
-* components: Contains all the React components.
+* components: react components.
-* .env: Contains Firebase configuration.
+* .env: contains Firebase configuration.
-* index.js: The entry point of the React application.
+* index.js: the entry point of the React application.
-* pages: Components representing distinct pages in the application.
+* pages: components representing distinct pages in the application.
-* reactQueryHooks: React Query hooks for handling data fetching and state management.
+* reactQueryHooks: react query hooks for handling data fetching.
-* styles: Contains SCSS files for styling the components.
+* styles: contains SCSS files for styling the components.
-* utils: Utility functions and helper modules for general application use.
+* utils: functions and helpers for general application use.

 ### Server Directory

-* config: Contains Firebase Admin and Mongodb configuration.
+* config: Firebase Admin and Mongodb configuration.
-* controllers: Contains modules that handle the application's business logic, processing requests from routes.
+* controllers: modules that handle requests from routes.
-* middleware: Functions that intercept and process HTTP requests before reaching the route handlers.
+* middleware: functions that process HTTP requests before reaching the route handlers.
-* models: Defines data models or schemas used to interact with the database.
+* models: data models or schemas used to interact with the database.
-* routes: Define API routes, specifying how the server should respond to various requests.
+* routes: API routes.
-* scrapers: Functions responsible for web scraping.
+* scrapers: functions responsible for web scraping.
-* services: Contains logic that may be shared across controllers.
+* services: contains logic that may be shared across controllers.
-* utils: Utility functions and helpers.
+* utils: utility functions and helpers.
-* index.js: Entry point for the server.
+* index.js: entry point for the server.
-* .env: Contains Firebase AdminSDK, Mongodb and Nodemailer
+* .env: contains Firebase AdminSDK, Mongodb and Nodemailer configuration

 ## Technologies Used